GeneSysElektronik/adma_ros_driver/README.md

 1. switch the `mode` parameter to `replay`
 2. modify the `rosbag_file_arg` in `launch/adma_driver.launch.py` to ensure it contains the correct path to your recorded rosbag
 3. start again with `ros2 launch adma_ros2_driver adma_driver.launch.py`.

+### Remapping of ROS topics
+If you want to modify the topics for some reason (e.g. make it compatible to your own ros nodes), you can modify the `remappings=[..]` entries of the `launch.py`-file.
+Here you just have to change the value of the right string to let the driver publish to the desired topic.